JD/MA in Economics

 |Research Workshop (if topic is approved by Assoc.
 Dean in Law and Dept. of Econ. in advance)||3|

 III.
-Economics courses required of all joint-degree candidates (a maximum of 9 hours below the 700 level must be taken):
+Economics courses required of all joint-degree candidates (a maximum of 9 hours below the 700 level may be taken):

 |At least 9 elective credit hours subject to the approval of the Dept. of Economics||9|